NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scatter_tool/Workshop/Siggraph2022_Scatter_Workshop.md

 <br>

->:exclamation: A common error may be that you did not align your code properly.
-Check that the indents match above.
+>:exclamation: A common error may be that your code is not aligned properly.
+Check that the indents match the snippets in step 6.8.

 <br>